SeldonIO/MLServer/docs/examples/xgboost/README.md

 Since this command will start the server and block the terminal, waiting for requests, this will need to be ran in the background on a separate terminal.

+---
+**NOTE**

+You may first need to install the XGBoost inference runtime for MLServer using `pip install mlserver-xgboost`

+---

 ### Send test inference request

 We now have our model being served by `mlserver`.